hiteshvaidya/Lifelong-learning-neural-models-for-streaming-classification/README.md

 # Lifelong-learning-neural-models-for-streaming-classification
-This repository stores all my codes from the Independent Study that I am pursuing while doing my Masters' at the Rochester Institute of Technology
+This repository stores all my codes from the Independent Study that I am pursuing while doing my Masters' at the Rochester Institute of Technology <br/>
-NOTE: This work is currently ongoing and is not the final version
+**NOTE**: This work is currently ongoing and is not the final version

 ## Data Loading